silverhammermba/blog/_drafts/htpc.markdown

 The reasoning behind this is that this is primarily for streaming and network storage.
-When I built this, 1080p was still perfectly acceptable and Intel's integrated graphics were perfectly cabale of acheiving 1080p _video_ at 60fps.
+When I built this, 1080p was still perfectly acceptable and Intel's integrated graphics were perfectly cabaple of achieving 1080p _video_ at 60fps.
 These days 4K is the goal to aim for and guess what?
 Intel's integrated graphics are still keeping up.
 You just don't need the cost, power, and clunkiness of a dedicated graphics card in your HTPC.